 Academic Advising Options During The Academic Year

-Scheduled 30-minute appointments should be utilized for topics such as major exploration, planning future semesters, preparing for study abroad, difficulties with courses, non-academic factors affecting academics and circumstances that will take longer than 10 minutes.
+Scheduled 30-minute appointments should be utilized for topics such as 4-year planning, major exploration, course planning, academic concerns, and questions that may take longer than 15 minutes.

 Email your advisor with quick, yes or no questions and be sure to use your @wisc.edu email account and include your campus ID number.

 How do I prepare for an advising appointment?

 The advisors in the BBA Advising Center want to make the most of the time they spend with you during your advising appointment.
 Here are some tips to help with this: